Tompkinsville, KY 42167

 We use our paper cores in the plywood reels and plastic reels we produce.
 Making paper cores in-house instead of outsourcing and helps us keep our reel prices low.
 We also sell our fiberboard cores to other reel manufacturers and customers who assemble their own knocked-down reels.

-To request a quote for spiral-wound paper cores and/or reels, visit this site or give us a call at (270) 487-6778.
+To request a quote for spiral-wound paper cores only, send us an email at [email protected] or give us a call at (270) 487-6778.
+If you’re needing reels that use paper cores, check out our Request a Quote form here

 One Response